-Systematic reviews
+Systematic reviews - for researchers

 Are you conducting a systematic review?
 At the library, we often get questions about what exactly characterizes a systematic review, what differentiates it from other kinds of literature reviews, and how one might best go about searching the literature systematically.
 On this page, we will review a few things worth thinking about when you intend to conduct and report a systematic literature search.